Sifted is bringing a distinctive European voice to the global tech debate.

 We are in beta, so go easy on us.
 But if you want to help us improve faster, we’d welcome your feedback.

-Beginning with a newsletter (or two), and later a website, we’re going to dive deep into the issues that matter to European startups.
+With our newsletters and website, we’re going to dive deep into the issues that matter to European startups and innovators.
 Where in-depth, long-form trend reporting is missing, we’ll write it.
 Where brilliant lists, Medium articles or guides on funding, or hiring, or regulation exist, we’ll share them.
 Where discerning, insightful case studies on how companies tackled problems and learned from mistakes are lacking, we’ll create them.

 We want to be an essential, trusted and independent resource for those in Europe’s startup and tech world; a source of news, information and analysis, but also a channel for discovery – sifting and sharing the best events, content and networks that already exist.
 We want to explore all that it takes to build good companies; organisations that work for their employees, their customers and the places they operate in, as well as their shareholders.
 And, perhaps most importantly of all, we want to put our readers at the heart of that – we want to meet you, we want to write about you, we want to share your points of view even though we may sometimes disagree with you.
 We want to help grow a new economy in Europe that will support us all.

 John is also the Innovation editor of the Financial Times, where he writes a regular, award-winning column on the impact of technology, hosts the weekly Tech Tonic podcast, and is the founder and editorial lead for the FT125 forum for senior business executives.
 In a 30-year career at the FT, John has been deputy editor, news editor, European edition editor, and bureau chief in both Paris and Moscow.